-And Why It’s Worth the Effort
+Why Are Internships Worth the Time?

 Some internships involve pay, and others are unpaid.
 But internships offer many benefits besides money.
 For example, taking an internship can:

-- Show you what the working world is like
+- Show you what the working world is like.

-- Teach you important skills, such as time management and computer skills
+- Teach you important skills, such as time management and computer skills.

-- Help you choose a major
+- Help you choose a major.

-- Inspire a career choice
+- Inspire a career choice.

-- Connect you with experienced people who can mentor you
+- Connect you with experienced people who can mentor you.

-How to Get Started
+How to Get Started With an Internship

 - Ask your high school counselor and teachers for help.